Culinary Teacher, Chat Potato

 Head Chef/ Owner, Huxtaburger

 As a past winner of the Age Young Chef of the Year, Daniel's experiences include New York, Melbourne's Blake's Cafeteria and Arintji.
 Daniel was owner and head chef of Huxtable, the acclaimed Smith street restaurant.
 He is now the proud owner of Huxtaburger and its offshoots.

 Danielle’s career started in legendary Melbourne kitchens including 312 and St Judes Cellars.
 Traveling overseas to Europe saw her take up positions on super yachts and as a private Chef in countries including Greece and Turkey.
 It was in southern France and Spain that her passion for European classics, in particular bistro food, deepened.
-Returning after 4 years, she is currently the Head Chef at the Bellota Wine Bar behind the iconic Prince Wine Store in South Melbourne and now heads up the cafe at Paul Wilson's Wilson & Market.
+Returning after 4 years, she was Head Chef at Bellota in South Melbourne and now heads up the cafe at Paul Wilson's Wilson & Market.

 Chef/Industry Trainer, William Angliss Institute